A working farm in central Utah, doing the slow things on purpose.

 How we farm differently.

-Visit the farm →Meet them
+Visit the farm →The people

 First triplets of the season